How to Boost WordPress Speed & Performance: The Ultimate Guide 2023

 If you are looking for a free tool, then my suggestion would be Google PageSpeed Insight Using this tool, you can test your website speed separately for desktop and mobile.

 Here you will get a performance result which is out of 100.
 Ideally, you should aim at getting 90 out of 100 as your website performance.
 Another great thing about this free tool is it also provides you with different opportunities to optimize your website to improve your site’s speed.
+So, do utilize the suggestion given by this tool in order to WordPress speed up.

 Tips on How to Boost WordPress Speed & Performance